-In accordance with Statement of Financial Accounting Standards ("SFAS") No. 51, "Financial Reporting by Cable Television Companies," we capitalize a portion of direct and indirect costs related to the construction, replacement and installation of property, plant and equipment, including certain costs related to new video and new broadband data subscriber installations.
+In accordance with Statement of Financial Accounting Standards ("SFAS") No. 51, "Financial Reporting by Cable Television Companies," we capitalized a portion of direct and indirect costs related to the construction, replacement and installation of property, plant and equipment.
 Capitalized costs are recorded as additions to property, plant and equipment and depreciated over the life of the related assets.
 We perform periodic evaluations of the estimates used to determine the amount of costs that are capitalized.
 Any changes to these estimates, which may be significant, are applied in the period in which the evaluations were completed.